mcpar-land/zip-to-parquet/README.md

 # `zip-to-parquet`

 A really simple command line utility.
-Takes a `.zip` file and turns it into a `.parquet` file with following columns:
+Takes a `.zip` file / files as input.
+The output is a `.parquet` file with one row per compressed file found inside the `.zip` file(s).
+The parquet file has the following columns:

 | Column Name | Column Type | Description                               |
 | ----------- | ----------- | ----------------------------------------- |